 “I’ll try,” Terra said.
 She turned to face the hole again, knelt down, and quickly crawled in.

 “I’m right behind you,” Hyren said, dropping to his knees and elbows and huddling to get all of his bulk inside.
-His helmet and back armour bumped against the ceiling as he moved, and it was rather annoying.
+His helmet and back armour bumped against the ceiling as he moved.
 One downside to being big and strong was that sometimes, he had trouble fitting places.
 “Well, at least this place wasn’t inhabited entirely by a kingdom of Jubjubs,” he said.
 “Then we’d really have problems.”

 Terra laughed weakly in response.

 Hyren sighed in relief.
 “How big is it?”

 “Bigger than where we came in,” she said.
 “It looks like a hallway.
 Not a tunnel.
 There’s um, tile and stuff.”

 “Sounds like we may have come out into a main area of the fortress complex,” Hyren said.
 Terra quickly covered the rest of the distance to the end.
 “From here it should—“ A jolt halted the commander’s progress and he found himself unable to continue forward.
 Grunting, he pushed with his shoulders, trying to find the point of pressure.
 One of his pauldrons was blocked by an outcrop of rock.

 “Are you okay?”
 Terra asked, bending down with the lantern to peer back into the crawlspace.

 “Yeah,” Hyren said.
 “I’ll be there in a second.”
 He bared his teeth and shoved hard.
 The offending rock snapped off—but with a sickening crack, bits of stone began crumbling from the wall and ceiling.